The School Counseling concentration is a full-time, two-year course of study. Courses are offered during the day, in the evening, and on weekends.

 Students acquire the skills to develop curriculum for small-group guidance, conduct individual and group therapy, and provide consultation and leadership in the creation and evaluation of integrated, comprehensive prevention and intervention programs.

 Upon graduation, CSUEB graduates of the School Counseling/MFT program will earn the following:

 The M.S. in Counseling with the MFT Option is a full-time, two-year program.
-Courses are offered in a defined cohort sequence during fall and spring, terms with a summer term in between first and second years, during the day, evening, and on some weekends.
+Courses are offered in a defined cohort sequence during fall and spring terms with a summer term in between first and second years.
+Courses may take place during the day, evening, and on some weekends.

 A "cohort" is a group of professionals who enter, move through, and graduate from the program in the same group, at the same time.
 Cohorts foster learning communities where students and marriage and family therapist trainees support each other.